Slave Girls from Beyond Infinity poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Slave Girls from Beyond Infinity against these established plot points, we can identify how Ken Dixon utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Slave Girls from Beyond Infinity within the action genre.

 Comparative Analysis